NicoGuy97/PIZZATOR/README.md

 * 3 servomotors Dynamixel AX-12
 * 1 analog sensor SHARP
 * 1 ESP 32 TTGo T-Display (Wi-Fi + BLE)

+*3D Print* :
+* file with the .stl, piece ready for the printing

 *application* :
 * contains the code for the application